hcl7/VoiceChat-Experimental/README.md

-# VoiceChat-Experimental 2005
+# VoiceChat-Experimental

-A NetBeans IDE 8.2 experimental project in java.
+A NetBeans IDE 8.2 experimental project in java created in 2005.
 Audio.java is the same for both Clientx and Serverx